kingluddite/web-dev-notes/cms/wordpress/bootstrap-wordpress-part-3.md

 ```

 ### Style the post

-* give article a class of post
+We can easily style the posts but just giving them a class of `post`

 ```html
 <article class="post">...
 ```

-Add this CSS to `style.css`
+Then we just add the necessary CSS to `css/style.css`

+**note** If you are using Sass, just make the necessary adjustments to make your CSS work properly.

 ```css
 article.post {